Drazzizzi/Plex-Discord-Media-Updates/README.md

 # Configuration

-All configuration and customizations is now done via the configuration file `config.yml` instead of via editing the python script itself.
+All configuration and customizations are now done via the configuration file `config.yml` instead of via editing the python script itself.

 ## Basic Settings